2006 Mountain West Conference men's basketball tournament

 With the expansion and addition of TCU to the Mountain West Conference at the start of the 2005–06 athletic year, the conference tournament format was revised to include a play-in game between the 8th and 9th place teams, with the winner advancing to play the regular season MWC champion in the quarterfinals.

 It is, to date, the last MWC Tournament played in Denver.
 In 2007 the tournament returned to the Thomas & Mack Center in Las Vegas, where it had previously been from 2000 to 2003.

+Tournament Bracket

+The tournament took place March 7–11.